 Aurora DB Parameters Group

-When using Aurora MySQL 5.7, you should also setup Orca to use the MariaDB JDBC driver over MySQL Connector.
+The default MySQL Connector for Aurora MySQL 5.7 should be fine, but you may also setup Orca to use the MariaDB JDBC driver over MySQL Connector.
 The MariaDB driver is Aurora clustering aware, which takes care of automatic master failover operations.
 Due to licensing issues, Orca cannot ship with the MariaDB driver.

 An example of wiring up MariaDB into Orca can be found here: robzienert/orca-mariadb-extension.